Lovebird Breeding Guide

 Weaning Lovebird Chicks

 One of the biggest draws of lovebird breeding is the incredible range of color mutations, especially in peach-faced lovebirds.
-Understanding the genetics behind these colors helps you plan pairings that produce the varieties you want.
+Understanding lovebird mutation genetics helps you plan pairings that produce the specific varieties you want and predict what percentage of offspring will show each color.

 Popular Mutations